ibm-cloud-docs/assistant/deploy-salesforce.md

     - Get the deployment code for your Salesforce Agent Configuration chat deployment.

-      Go to the Salesforce **Setup>Chat>Deployments** page.
+      Go to the Salesforce **Feature Settings>Service>Chat>Deployments** page.
 Find your organization's deployment.
 Scroll to the end of the chat deployment configuration page and copy the *Deployment Code* snippet.
     - Paste the deployment code snippet into the **Deployment code** field in the {{site.data.keyword.conversationshort}} Salesforce configuration page.
     - Get the Chat Button code.

-      Go to the Salesforce **Setup>Chat>Chat Buttons & Invitations** page.
+      Go to the Salesforce **Feature Settings>Service>Chat>Chat Buttons & Invitations** page.
 Find your organization's button implementation.
 Scroll to the end of the page, and then copy the *Chat Button Code* snippet.
     - Paste the chat button code snippet into the **Chat button code** field in the {{site.data.keyword.conversationshort}} Salesforce configuration page, and then click **Next**.

 1.  {: #deploy-salesforce-add-visualforce-page}Add a chat app that enables the Salesforce agent to see a history of the chat.
 To do so, create a Visualforce page, and then add a chat app to the page.